OISF/suricata/doc/userguide/README.md

 # Suricata User Guide

 This directory contains the Suricata Guide.
+The Suricata Developer's guide is included as a chapter of the Guide.
 The [Sphinx Document Generator](http://sphinx-doc.org) is used to build the documentation.
 For a primer os reStructuredText see the [reStructuredText Primer](http://sphinx-doc.org/rest.html).